Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Coherence Properties of the Axion and Hidden-Photon Dark-Matter Field

 Suppose we are sitting at a fixed position $\vec{x}_{0}$ and observing the field over a time interval $[t_{0}, t_{0}+\delta t]$.
 Eqs. (\ref{eq:axion_fft_slow}) and (\ref{eq:HP_fft_slow}) indicate that the dark-matter field is effectively an oscillator at frequency $\nu_{\rm DM}^{0}$ with time-dependent complex phasor represented by the integral expression.
-The time-dependence is a result of nonzero velocity and the consequent spectral spread of the dark-matter frequency components.
-On timescales $(\nu_{\rm DM}^{0})^{-1} \ll \delta t \ll (\Delta \nu_{\rm DM})^{-1}$, the integral can be treated as a constant, so that the dark-matter field behaves as a phase-coherent, monochromatic wave at any frequency $\nu$, $\nu_{\rm DM}^{0} \leq \nu \leq \nu_{\rm DM}^{0} + \Delta \nu_{\rm DM}$.
+On timescales $(\nu_{\rm DM}^{0})^{-1} \ll \delta t \ll (\Delta \nu_{\rm DM})^{-1}$, the integral can be treated as a constant, so that the dark-matter field behaves as a phase-coherent, monochromatic wave at frequency $\nu_{\rm DM}^{0}$.
 On timescales $\delta t \gtrsim (\Delta \nu_{\rm DM})^{-1}$, the complex phasor has changed amplitude and phase, relative to its value at $t_{0}$.
-The waveform has decohered, and the various frequency components become distinguishable.
 The coherence time of the field is therefore

 The temporal and spatial coherence properties of light-field dark-matter provide key discrimination mechanisms for determining whether a detection of dark matter has been made.
 One of the major technical challenges in any coherent detection experiment is mitigation of electromagnetic interference.
 It is inevitable, regardless of the quality of the shielding and grounding, that spurious pickup from the environment occurs, given sufficiently long integration times.
 If a signal is detected, we may autocorrelate the timestream to determine whether the signal possesses the appropriate coherence time needed to be dark matter.
-Furthermore, if a signal is detected, a second experiment will be built to validate the signal as dark matter or reject it as a false signal.
+Furthermore, if a signal is detected, a second experiment may be constructed to validate the signal as dark matter or reject it as a false signal.
 If that second experiment is located well within the coherence length (\ref{eq:l_coh}) corresponding to the signal frequency, then the output timestreams should be highly correlated, with the signals carrying the same amplitude and phase in the two experiments (and in the case of the hidden photon, implying the same direction).